cmelion/generator-angular-cmelion/README.md

         MyTestRepo.data = JSON.parse(xhr.response);
 ```

-### Page
+### State
-Pages are located under `app/states`.
+States are located under `app/states`.
 A state basically is a controller, with a view and state specific styling.
 Routes are specified using the powerful Angular-UI Route API in the config section in the controller.

 Example:
 ```bash